 dcrwallet is the daemon that handles Decred wallet functionality for a single user.
 It manages all of your accounts, addresses, and transactions; tracks balances across addresses; and allows stakeholders to participate in Proof-of-Stake voting.

 dcrwallet‘s home directory.
 In order for that file to exist, you must create a new wallet.

 dcrinstall automatically starts the creation process.
 If you delete your wallet.db or used another installation process, you’ll have to run the manual wallet creation command.

 During the creation process for your wallet, you will be given a sequence of 33 words known as a seed phrase.
 This seed phrase is essentially the private key for your wallet.
 You will be able to use this seed phrase to restore your private keys, transaction history, and balances using any Decred wallet on any computer.

 This ultimately means that anyone who knows your seed can use it to restore your private keys, transaction history, and balances to a Decred wallet on their computer without your knowledge.
 For this reason, it is of utmost importance to keep your seed phrase safe.
 Treat this seed the same way you would treat a physical key to a safe.
 If you lose your seed phrase, you permanently lose access to your wallet and all funds within it.
 It cannot be recovered by anyone, including the Decred developers.
 It is recommended you write it down on paper and store that somewhere secure.
 If you decide to keep it on your computer, it would be best to keep it in an encrypted document (do not forget the password) in case the file or your computer is stolen.

-REMINDER: DO NOT, UNDER ANY CIRCUMSTANCES, GIVE YOUR SEED OR THE ASSOCIATED HEX KEY TO ANYONE!
-NOT EVEN THE DEVELOPERS!
+DO NOT, UNDER ANY CIRCUMSTANCES, GIVE YOUR SEED OR THE ASSOCIATED HEX KEY TO ANYONE!
+NOT EVEN DECRED DEVELOPERS!

 Manual Wallet Creation Command¶